 | Project Management | 1/4 (25%) | 0/4 (0%) | 0/4 (0%) | Stuck at zero |

-Analytics: Amplitude Locked In Unanimous Consensus
+Analytics: Amplitude and Google Analytics Locked In

 | Query | W1 | W2 | W3 |